ai4os/ai4-docs/source/others/other-links.rst

   Continuous Integration and Continuous Development Jenkins instance to keep everything up-to-date with latest code changes.

 :fa:`temperature-half` `Status of services <https://status.ai4eosc.eu/>`__
-  Check if a specific AI4OS service might be down for some reason.
+  Check if a specific platform service might be down for some reason.

 :fa:`folder-plus` `Module template <https://templates.cloud.ai4eosc.eu/>`__
   Create new modules based on our project's template.